Lobanokivan11/sailfishos-uithemer/docs/guide.md

 The *Themes* page lets you customize icons and fonts via thirdy party themes.
 The page lists the themes you have currently installed (e.g. from OpenRepos).
 To apply them, tap on a theme of your choice and then select what you want to use from that theme - if the theme contains different font weights, you can choose the default one to use for the UI.
 You can also combine different themes, so for example you can use icons from a theme and fonts from another.
 To revert to the default settings, you can use the restore option from the pulley menu.

+If you have Storeman installed, you can quickly look for compatible themes by using the shortcut in the pulley menu.

 An homescreen restart may be needed to apply your settings.
-You can do that through the dialog or from the *Tools* page.
+You can do that through the dialog or from the *Options* page.

 ## Display density

 By increasing the display density, you can display more content on your screen - or less, if you prefer to have bigger UI elements.
 Android apps use a different setting than Sailfish OS ones.
 To revert to the default settings, you can use the restore options from the pulley menu.

 An homescreen restart may be needed to apply your settings.
-You can do that through the dialog or from the *Tools* page.
+You can do that through the dialog or from the *Options* page.

-## Icon updater

-Everytime an app is updated, you need to re-apply the theme in order to get the custom icon back.
-The Icon updater will automate this process, enabling automatic update of icons at a given time.
-You can choose between a pre-defined set of hours or a custom hour of the day.

 ## One-click restore